 - One in a dark, quiet room, where it spends the night

-Additionally, it would help if you covered the cage with a blanket or towel.
-This can help prevent night terrors, since the parrot will not see all the activity outside of the cage.
+Additionally, it would be beneficial if you covered the cage with a blanket or towel.

-In the wild, parrots are used to sleeping in a forest that is dimly lit by the moon and stars.
-Many parrot owners note that keeping a night light by the cage helps prevent night frights.
+Wild parrots are used to sleeping in a dimly-lit forest.
+Not surprisingly, many owners note that keeping a night light reduces the number of night frights.

-If your parrot is scared awake by something and sees complete darkness, it may begin to panic.
-It will be unable to see possible dangers or identify its surroundings.
-However, if there is gentle lighting, it can see there are no threats and go back to sleep.
+If your parrot is scared awake by something and sees complete darkness, it may panic as it’ll be unable to see any dangers or identify its surroundings.

-- Soft, classical music with the volume just about a whisper
+- Soft, classical music with the volume just above a whisper.

-- Nature sounds reminiscent of a forest, but without sharp animal calls
+- Nature sounds reminiscent of a forest, but without any animal calls.

-- White noise, such as from a large box fan, an air purifier, or from a white noise generator found online
+- White noise from a large box fan, air purifier, or white noise generator.

-This can improve your parrot’s sleep and help prevent nightmares.
-The constant noise will drown out any sudden bursts of sound that might otherwise scare your parrot awake.
+These relaxing sounds will drown out any sudden noise that would otherwise scare your parrot awake.

 Parrots do have nightmares, but it’s difficult to tell when it’s having one until it starts thrashing about.
 The most effective thing you can do is create a quiet and relaxing sleep environment.